-Water sampling occurs for five consecutive days, once per month between June and September.
+Once per month, water sampling occurs for five consecutive days, between June and September.
 Water sampling frequency may vary depending on the season and circumstances.
-The lab receives the water samples and tests for the presence of E. coli bacteria, measured by cfu, or colony-forming unit.
-This unit estimates the number of viable bacteria in a sample.
+A laboratory receives the water samples and tests for the presence of E. coli bacteria, measured by cfu, or colony-forming unit, which estimates the number of viable bacteria in the sample.

-The EPA recommended recreational water quality standard for full body contact swimming for E. coli is 235 organisms per 100 mL for any single sample or a geometric mean of 126 colonies per 100 mL for all samples collected within a sampling period.
-If the sample results exceed either of these values, the health department will take action to inform the public of the associated health risks.
+The EPA recommends a recreational water quality standard for full-body contact swimming for E. coli is 235 organisms per 100 mL for any single sample or a geometric mean of 126 colonies per 100 mL for all tested water samples collected during a sampling period.
+If the bacterial results exceed either of these values, the Gallatin City-County Health Department will take action to inform the public of the associated health risks.

 If you have any questions or concerns, please contact the Gallatin City-County Health Department at 406.582.3120 or the Gallatin Local Water Quality District at 406.582.3168.